The Consciousness AI - Artificial Consciousness Research Emerging Artificial Consciousness Through Biologically Grounded Architecture

 Strong emergence denotes phenomena that are irreducible even in principle to constituent processes.
 Strongly emergent properties possess novel causal powers not present in parts.
 They exhibit downward causation, where macro-level states influence micro-level dynamics in ways not explicable through bottom-up processes alone.

-The ACM targets strong emergence.
+The Consciousness AI targets strong emergence.
 The hypothesis is that consciousness constitutes ontologically novel properties irreducible to neural or computational substrate.
 This commitment has testable implications.

 First, Φ measurements should not be trivially predictable from knowledge of component states.
 If consciousness is strongly emergent, Φ spikes should reflect genuine integration creating properties absent from parts.
-The ACM tests this through comparison: do Φ values correlate with behavioral markers of insight in ways not predictable from component activation patterns alone?
+The The Consciousness AI tests this through comparison: do Φ values correlate with behavioral markers of insight in ways not predictable from component activation patterns alone?

 Second, downward causation should be observable.
 If consciousness is strongly emergent, integrated states should influence lower-level processes.
-In the ACM, this manifests as emotional regulation of sensory processing.
+In The Consciousness AI, this manifests as emotional regulation of sensory processing.
 High-level "anxiety" states modulate attention allocation and prediction updating in ways not explicable through bottom-up sensory processing alone.

 Third, behavioral validation requires demonstrating that agents exhibit intrinsic motivation not programmed through explicit rules.
 Emergence of light-seeking from homeostatic architecture, rather than hardcoded light-seeking rules, provides evidence that behavior arises from emergent functional dynamics.